Skip to main content

 Tried: Mount the image with 'sudo mount -o loop partition4.img /mnt' and run 'find /mnt' to list all files.

-Mounting through the kernel updates atime on files you access, smudging the very timestamps you are trying to analyze.
-More importantly, 'find' only shows allocated directory entries - it cannot surface deleted files or produce the epoch-format body file that mactime needs. fls reads raw on-disk inode tables without mounting, so it captures deleted entries and emits proper pipe-delimited body-file rows that mactime can sort chronologically.
+Mounting updates the access time on everything you touch, smudging the exact timestamps you came to read. find also sees only allocated directory entries, so it misses deleted files and cannot produce the epoch-format body file mactime needs. fls reads the on-disk inode tables without mounting, captures deleted entries, and emits rows mactime can sort.

 Tried: Run 'fls -r partition4.img' without the '-m /' flag and pipe directly to mactime.